macaroni-os/macaroni-site/site/content/blog/phoenix-24.04.md

 Macaroni ARM release will arrive soon.

 A lot of new features will be added.
 Stay tuned!

+# Gnome Wayland ISO

+To helps the testing of Wayland integration we have create a new Gnome Wayland ISO that uses XWayland by default.

 # Phoenix 24.04 is out!